asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 The rest of the writeup will cover:

-- What is contained in this repository.
+- Submission contents, what is contained in this repository.
 - Background to the assignment and prior art to the assignment itself and methods used in my solution.
 - Training data visualization and exploration.
 - Training data collection and augmentation.
+- Training and validation methodology.
+- Architecture selection and hyperparameter tuning
+- Final model architecture

 ## Submission Contents